liesnikov/extensible-elaborator/abstract/main.md

 The type-checker raises them supplying the information necessary, but agnostic of how they'll be solved.

-On the solver side we provide a suite of unification solvers that handle different cases of the problem: \todo{this is mock code, go over it once all is implemented}
+On the solver side we provide a suite of unification solvers that handle different cases of the problem:

 Let's take a look at the simplest example -- syntactically equal terms.